 To comply with the Maritime Transport Act 1994, clubs that pay anyone to operate a boat must apply for an exemption.

-Does your club pay anyone to operate a boat?
+Does your club pay anyone to operate a power boat?

 If so, strictly speaking, Maritime New Zealand (MNZ) require the boat to be ‘in survey’ under a maritime operators safety system (MOSS) and the crew to be commercially qualified.
 However, Yachting New Zealand have negotiated with MNZ for affiliated clubs to apply for a MOSS exemption through this approved scheme.